Top 90 Hindi Movies of the 1990s

 32| Diljale (1996)

-A simple college student is turned into a dreaded terrorist as circumstances change.
+A simple college student is turned into a dreaded terrorist as circumstances change in this intense 1990's Hindi classic film.

 Why should you watch: This can be termed as a semi-patriotic movie.